abtieku/group4-project/README.md

 ## Reason Why We Selected Our Topic

-With this project, we want to be able to help people search the best restaurants in a particular category in a particular city.
+Our reason for this topic is that we want to be able to help people find the best restaurants.

 ## Description of the Source of Data